• Skip to main content

 • Make sure you have a good sharp knife for getting those lemons thinly sliced and our favorite citrus juicing tool to get fresh lemon juice quickly and easily.

-• We like our shrimp to be deveined, but you must cook the shrimp with the shells on for this recipe to be as wonderful as it should be.
+• We like our shrimp to be deveined, but you must cook the shrimp with the shells on.
+It keeps the shrimp from drying out.
 Therefore, buy your shrimp deveined with the shells on or devein yourself by cutting down the back with good sharp kitchen shears and then rinse out the vein.
+We have an entire article on how to clean shrimp.

-• We all agree on this point.
-Be sure to have good, crusty bread for dipping into the sauce.
-It may be as good as the shrimp itself.
+• Be sure to have good, crusty bread for dipping into that amazing sauce.

 • For ease of clean up with a casual meal like this we like to use aluminum pans.
 This size works well for 2.5 pounds.